 When the motherboard is set to JumperFreeTM mode, this field allows you to select the internal frequency of your CPU.
-Available options include multiples of 100 and 133.
 Select [Manual] if you want to make changes to the subsequent 2 fields.
 Note that selecting a frequency higher than the CPU manufacturer recommends may cause the system to hang or crash.
-See System Hangup on page 61.
+See System Hangup.